felixjung/blog-posts/posts/go-interfaces/index.md

 [^2]:	In his classic book, “Clean Architecture”, Robert C. Martin deals with these ideas in Part V on Architecture.

-[^3]:	Tip of the hat to Mat Ryer’s for the [pattern of creating route handler closures on the server](https://pace.dev/blog/2018/05/09/how-I-write-http-services-after-eight-years.html "Mat Ryer — How I write HTTP services after eight years.") struct.
+[^3]:	Tip of the hat to Mat Ryer for the [pattern of creating route handler closures on the server](https://pace.dev/blog/2018/05/09/how-I-write-http-services-after-eight-years.html "Mat Ryer — How I write HTTP services after eight years.") struct.